Domestic building insurance and insolvency

 • disappears.

-• structural defects, for six years
+• structural faults, for 6 years

-• non-structural defects, for two years.
+• non-structural faults, for 2 years.

 For more information, contact the insurance provider.